-To edit the properties of a picture, first select the picture with a mouse click.
-Then, invoke the Object > Properties command to bring up the appropriate dialog.
+To modify the properties of a picture, first select the picture with a mouse click.
+Then invoke the Object > Properties command to bring up the associated dialog.

-Tip: You can also bring up this dialog by double clicking on the picture.
+Tip: This command can also be invoked by double-clicking on the picture.